kubedb/cli/docs/guides/postgres/private-registry/using-private-registry.md

 # Private Docker Registry

-KubeDB supports Postgres docker images from non public docker registry.
+KubeDB supports Postgres docker images from non-public docker registry.
 A *docker-registry* type Secret is used to provide necessary information to KubeDB.

 This tutorial will show you how to create this *docker-registry* type Secret and add that Secret in Postgres object.
 If you wish to follow other ways to pull private images see [official docs](https://kubernetes.io/docs/concepts/containers/images/) of kubernetes.